thirteen23/esi-test/README.md

 # ESI Test Component

-## Build test component
+## Build circlepack component
-In `./test-component` directory, install dependencies, build the component and link to local npm for test app consumption.
+In `./circlepack` directory, install dependencies, build the component and link to local npm for test app consumption.

 ### Install Dependencies
 ```